1. Total distance of route?

 2. How long did it take to complete?
 Were you going fast or travelling leisurely?

 Three days.
 But we took our time and made lots of stops along the way.
 The weather was crazy on day one.
 A lot of rain and intense cold.
-That made the roads for the rest of the trip quite slippery and kept the speed down.
+That made the roads for the rest of the trip quite slippery and kept our speed low.

 This is an amazing circle route around Sutherland, which is close enough for the Cape Town bikers to do over a long weekend.
-Otherwise it will also be worthwhile to come down from wherever and spent your time on this route.
-It’s a challenging, but beautiful piece of riding.
-All of it is dirt and some stretches real off road stuff.
-The Ouberg en Gannaga passes is two of the greatest gravel passes in the country.
-Furthermore the Cederberg always takes your breath away.
+Otherwise it will also be worthwhile to come down from wherever and spend time on this route.
+It’s a challenging, but beautiful ride.
+All of it is dirt and some stretches real off-road stuff.
+The Ouberg en Gannaga passes are two of the greatest gravel passes in the country.
+Furthermore, the Cederberg always takes your breath away.
 And the Biedouw valley is always full of surprises as you never know if you’ll pass the Doring river.
 The Tanka Karoo will make you fall in love with its complete silence and forever open spaces.
-In Spring time this area is usually dressed up with all kinds of flowers.
+In spring the area is often dressed up in all kinds of flowers.